 3> initiate the measurement reporting procedure, as specified in 5.x.4.

-NOTE x: TTT is not restarted if the current beam of serving cell changes and the entry condition is still met with the new current beam.
+NOTE x: TTT is not restarted if the current beam of serving cell changes and the entry or leaving condition is still met with the new current beam.

 NOTE y: To evaluate the L1 measurement reporting triggering event, the UE uses the latest L1-RSRP measurement from lower layer.